lockss/lockss.github.io/developers/plugin/plugin-concepts.md

 The following plugin elements are involved in controlling how content is crawled:

 *   **Start URLs**: one or more URLs from which the crawl of an AU begins.
-*   **Crawl seed**: in lieu of a list of start URLs, a piece of code called a crawl seed can compute the starting points of the crawl of an AU, for instance by interacting with an API.
+*   **Crawl seed**: in lieu of a list of start URLs, code called a crawl seed can compute the starting points of the crawl of an AU, for instance by interacting with an API.
 *   **Permission URLs**: one or more URLs giving the LOCKSS software permission to crawl an AU, if permission is not given on the start URLs.
 *   **Permitted Host Pattern**: pattern rules to allow collection from hosts that cannot explicitly grant permission, such as CDN hosts used to distribute standard components used by web sites, such as javascript libraries.
 *   **Crawl rules**: sequential rules determining if a URL discovered during the crawl of an AU should in turn be fetched as part of the AU or not.
 *   **Crawl window**: a crawl window controls what times of day or days of the week crawls against the preservation target are allowed; by default an AU is eligible to crawl at any time.
 *   **Recrawl interval**: the amount of time before an AU that has previously been crawled successfully is eligible to attempt crawling again.
 *   **Fetch pause time**: the minimum amount of time between two fetches of consecutive URLs in the crawl of an AU.
-*   **Crawl rate limiters**: crawl rate limiters define, at a finer grain than with the pause time alone, how fast a preservation target can be crawled.
+*   **Crawl rate limiter**: determines the maximum rate at which URLs of a specific media type or pattern will be fetched.
-*   **Response handlers**: custom actions taken if fetching a URL results in certain error conditions or HTTP response codes.
+*   **Response handler**: custom action taken when fetching a URL results in certain error condition or HTTP response code.
-*   **URL normalizer**: a piece of code that normalizes URL variants into canonical URLs.
+*   **URL normalizer**: code that normalizes URL variants into canonical URLs.
-*   **Link extractors**: pieces of code that extract or extrapolate URLs from the collected content, to allow the crawler to follow links.
+*   **Link extractor**: media-type specific code that extracts or extrapolates URLs from the collected content, to allow the crawler to follow links.
 Link extractors are built in for most standard media types that contain links (html, css, pdf, etc.); plugins may supply link extractors for additional media types or extend the built in extractors to handle additional constructs.

 ## Crawl Validation